abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Interlude: Symmetric groups
 ---

-The first thing that you have to know about the symmetric groups is that they are *not the same thing as symmetry groups*.
+Before we dive, note that symmetric groups are not the same thing as *symmetry* groups.
 Once we have that out of the way, we can understand what they actually are: given a natural number $n$, the symmetric group of $n$, denoted $\mathrm{S}_n$ (symmetric group of degree $n$) is the group of all possible permutations of a set with $n$ elements.
 The number of the elements of such groups is equal to $1\times 2\times 3...\times n$ or $n!$ (n-factorial).

 So, for example, the group $\mathrm{S}_1$ of permutations of the one-element set has just 1 element (because a 1-element set has no other functions to itself other than the identity function.